PollyTikhonova/ImGQfinder/README.md

  - has less missmatches and buldges (by default, but you can abort this behavior);
  - has less total length (this means the the space between quadruplets is less);
  - meets first.

+#### Big Files & Multiprocessing
+By default, the output will contain the quadruplex sequences.
+In case of big fasta sequences, you will need significantly more **time** and **space on the disk**.
+To avoid overconsuming of the resources you can do the following:\
+- If you do not need sequences you can turn off this behaviour with the tag `--no-sequences`.
+- Also, you can reduce the time of computations by multiprocessing option.
+Just type the number of kernels the program may use, like `--nthreads 4`. *Warning: there could be some issues with multiprocessing in Windows systems.*
+- By default, the program will generate 4 files, containing information about: quadruplets, quadruplexes, groups and ranges.
+You may request not all the files as output.
+Just type one or several names with the tag:

 ### Quadruplex Description
 ![Quadruplex Description](https://github.com/PollyTikhonova/ImGQfinder/raw/master/ImGQfinder_scheme.png)